 The Home Insurance Policy Schedule which tells you the sections of your policy booklet under which you are covered, the insurance period and other important details about the cover provided by your policy.

 If you have Replacement of Sets cover and have made a successful claim for an item, or part of an item, which forms part of a set or any other article of a uniform nature, colour or design, we will pay for the cost of replacing or changing any associated undamaged item, or part of an item, when a replacement of or reasonable match for the lost or damaged item cannot be obtained.

 Any document or certificate which is proof of an investment, or of money owed to you or your family.

 Underground cables, pipes, drains, tanks and their inspection covers serving your home and for which you are legally responsible.

-The month of your religious festival and one month before and one month after your wedding day or civil partnership ceremony or of that of any member of your family.
+The month of your religious festival and one month before and one month after your birthday, wedding day or civil partnership ceremony and its anniversary or of that of any member of your family.

 Any high risk item or personal belonging that is specified on your policy schedule.

 Contents in university halls of residence or rented student accommodation in the British Isles belonging to you or your family when in full time further or higher education.

 This is the total amount you are insured for and the maximum we can pay out if you make a claim.

 Trace and access